val92130/Supreme-Auto-Checkout/README.md

 Make sure to configure all the required options otherwise the bot won't load.

+It is also recommended to clear your cookies on the Supreme shop before using the bot.

 # Usage

 After you have configured the extension, go to the Supreme website.
 If the extension is installed correctly you should see a message on the top of the webpage stating that the bot is running.